KarelZe/edu/advanced-machine-learning/01_self_test.md

   * _The training error is the average error of a statistical learning method on seen data.
 It's used to get an unbiased estimate of how good the model does._
   * _Error of the final model on training data is biased, since the data is used to select the model._
   * ![](../.gitbook/assets/model_complexity_error_training_test.jpg)
   * Model complexity decreases prediction error until a point \(the bias trade-off\) where we are adding just noise.
 The train error goes down, but the test error is starting to go up.
 That's overfitting.
-One want's to find the model with smallest test error.
+One want's to find the model with the smallest test error.
 * F: What is the difference between variance and bias?
   * **Bias** is the amount that a model's prediction differs from the target due to simplifying assumptions a model makes to approximate a target function.
 Can be resolved using resampling methods.
   * **Variance** indicates how much the estimate of the target function differs from its expected value.
 Variance measures the inconsistency of different predictions if different training data is used.
   * If a model is too simple and has few parameters, then it may have high bias and low variance.
-For models with many parameters, it has high variance and low bias.
+For models with many parameters it has high variance and low bias.
   * In ML we strike for a low bias and variance.
-* F: _What are bias and variance, and what are their relation to modeling data?_
+* F: _What are bias and variance, and what are their relation to modelling data?_
   * [\(See here.](https://github.com/iamtodor/data-science-interview-questions-and-answers)\)
 * F: _Explain the validation set approach?_
   * In this method, the original data is randomly divided into a **train set** and a **validation** or **hold-out set**.